Usman-Rafique/Usman-Rafique.github.io/_teaching/2015-spring-teaching-2.md

 location: "Lexington, Kentucky"
 ---

-I was part of a team of 4 instructors that conducted the capstone project at the [Electrical and Computer Engineering](https://www.engr.uky.edu/research-faculty/departments/electrical-computer-engineering) at the University of Kentucky.
+I was part of a team of 4 instructors that conducted the capstone design courses at the [Electrical and Computer Engineering](https://www.engr.uky.edu/research-faculty/departments/electrical-computer-engineering).
 I worked as an instructor for 2 years, from 2016 to 2018.

-Capstone Project 1 & 2
+ECE Capstone Design 1 & 2
 ======
 My responsibilities included
 * Discussing project progress with teams